 Navigation and communication systems, like OnStar or other global positioning systems add a level of safety and security to an automobile.

 Clear thinking and prior consideration is critical if you are in the situation of being in a vehicle that leaves the highway and ends up in water.
-Wearing your seatbelt is, as always, a protective factor, to prevent injury during the crash event.
-You can access a video and text that suggests several actions that you can take to escape safely on the: Florida Highway Patrol - Worst Nightmare website.
+Wearing your seatbelt is, as always, a protective factor to prevent injury during the crash event.
+You can access a video and text that suggests several actions that you can take to escape safely on the Florida Highway Patrol's Surviving a Submerging Vehicle website.

 It is critically important to have every occupant in a vehicle use a restraint.
 The proper child safety seat depends on the child’s age and height.
 Only children over age 8 may use the vehicle’s seat belt, as the vehicle equipment is designed to protect adults.

-Infants from 0-1 year should be placed in a rear facing seat and be positioned in the back seat.
+Infants from birth to 1 year old should be placed in a rear-facing car seat and be positioned in the back seat.
 The duration is dependent upon manufacturer recommendations for a particular seat.
-At a minimum, children should be in a rear facing seat until age 1 and 20 lbs.
-Forward facing safety seats are recommended until the child reaches the upper weight or height limit (usually age 4 and 40 pounds) and the child should always be in the rear seat.
+At a minimum, children should be in a rear-facing seat until age 1 and weighing 20 lbs.
+Forward-facing safety seats are recommended until the child reaches the upper weight or height limit (usually age 4 and 40 pounds) and the child should always be in the back seat.

-Booster seats are appropriate until the vehicle seat belt fits properly, usually at age 8 or when a child reaches 4”9” tall.
+Booster seats are appropriate until the vehicle seat belt fits properly, usually at age 8 or when a child reaches 4'9" in height.

 Proper installation of a child safety seat is critically important.
-To locate a Florida Occupant Protection Specialist who can help you install a child’s seat properly or to obtain a low cost safety seat information on the Child Passenger Safety and Occupant Protection website.
+Locate a Florida Occupant Protection Specialist who can help you to install a child’s seat properly or to obtain a low cost safety seat information on FDOT's Child Passenger Safety and Occupant Protection website.